qkost/raiders-of-the-lost-dice/Session Notes/Session 40 - Old Friends in New Places.md

 	* Artistry
 ## Notes

-* at Silver Anvil Forge
+* Ferrin (halfling smith) at Silver Anvil Forge
 	* Shadowclaw purchased +1 shield
-	* Saw Captain Sirocco (Osprey Aarakokra) getting fitted with a mithral breastplate that would enable flight
+	* Saw a patron Captain Sirocco (Osprey Aarakokra) getting fitted with a mithral breastplate that would enable flight
 	* (later that day) put in order for a mithral breastplate (3000 gp down, 7000 gp to pay at later date; said it would take a few weeks to craft)
 * [[Dr. April Moors]] at Timuafa Tower
 	* Meeting at Timuafa Tower
 	* Eclectic decoration
+		* Weathervanes
+		* Glass beakers with boiling liquid of various colors
+		* Arcane circles
 		* Tea
-		* Arcane circles
 	* Info
 		* Fire plane logistics
 		* Plane shift